 More Ways to Save Money in Southern California

-If you want to save money on your Southern California trip, you may also want to find out how to get the best bargains for your LA visit, what to do to get the best bargains for Disneyland and use these tips to find more San Diego vacation bargains.
+If you want to save money on your Southern California trip, you may also want to find out how to get the best bargains for your LA visit, and use these tips to find more San Diego vacation bargains.
 You may also want to find out how to use Goldstar to save money on your trip and at home.